CRC1415/nomad-docs/docs/tutorial/overview.md

 !!! info "Helmholtz AAI ensures secure and privacy-compliant authentication 🔒.
 Most major universities and research institutions in Germany and across Europe are supported."

+**Use the arrow buttons ⬅️➡️ below to see how to sign in via Helmholtz AAI.**
 <div class="image-slider" id="slider2">
     <div class="nav-arrow left" id="prev2">←</div>
     <img src="images/account_1.png" alt="Image 1" class="active">